 If you don’t know the internal size of your tow hitches it is really easy to work out.
 Just grab a ruler or tape measure and measure one side of the square tubing on the inside.
 Most cars and trucks will use the standard 2-inch (50mm) size hitch with some older smaller cars having a smaller 1 1/4 side hitch cavity.

-Measure the inside diameter due to the thickness of the outside metal is different on some heavy duty trucks.
+Measure the inside diameter due to the thickness of the outside metal being different on some heavy-duty trucks.
 It is also wise to measure the overall diameter as well just in case you need to purchase a longer tow hitch lock-in bolt.
-A simple tape measure or a set or vernier calipers will do the job.
+A simple tape measure or a set of vernier calipers will do the job.

 If you have some older and smaller hitch devices like the 1-1/4 inch tow-balls for say bicycle racks, don’t throw them away just get an adapter.
 These will slide into your 2-inch receiver and actually make it smaller for those 1-1/4 hitches.
-They are called a 2-inch hitch reducer.
+They are called a 2-inch hitch reducers.

-I do like the BougeRV hitch reducer as its thick and strong.
-The ribs on the top and bottom enable dirt and water to escape and will let you squirt some Lanox or WD-40 into the hitch to stop wear or rust forming.
+I do like the BougeRV hitch reducer as it’s thick and strong.
+The ribs on the top and bottom enable dirt and water to escape and will let you squirt some Lanox or WD-40 into the hitch to stop wear or rust from forming.

 Don’t forget to also get yourself a lockable hitch pin.
 I recommend getting a lockable one as they are the best value.
 They are easy to remove without tools and deter thieves.
-Its all well and good to have a quality hitch lock but if someone wants to seal your trailer all they need to do is remove the hitch pin.
+It is all well and good to have a quality hitch lock but if someone wants to seal your trailer all they need to do is remove the hitch pin.
 So lock it all down.